gardening is a serious creative discipline.

 The land my husband and I are building, Sugar Hill, will take years to become the garden I see in my mind.
 That timeline, which once felt daunting, now feels like the whole point.

-In the meantime, I work at Rabbit Run, a smaller, temporary garden where I test ideas in real conditions.
-I’m learning what works, what fails, and what belongs in this landscape.
+In the meantime, I work at Rabbit Run, a smaller, temporary garden where I test ideas.
+Rabbit Run is where I am learning what grows in the Kentucky clay soil.
+Everything is documented.
+The failures as well as successes.

 How It Started

-It began with a handful of perennial divisions from a friend.
-I was newly married, with the first garden of my own.
+My love of gardening began with a handful of perennial divisions from a friend.
+I was newly married, with my first garden.
 The plants were familiar.
-I had watched my mother and grandmother garden, but this time, the work was mine.
-They grew.
-They were beautiful.
-And something that had been quiet in me for a long time stopped being quiet.
+I watched my mother and grandmother garden, but this time, the choices were mine.
+Those plants grew and sparked a passion for growing.

 A Turning Point